Postgraduate Loans in Wales 2024

 The application process for postgraduate Student Finance for students from Wales is very simple:

-Applications for 2023/24 should open in mid-May.
+Applications for 2024/25 are open.
 Apply online as soon as you're able to – you don't need a confirmed place at university to do so.

 When applying, make sure you have your passport, National Insurance number, bank details and university/college details to hand.